 Temple of Hajime?
 Power?
 I thought.
 What the hell is going on here?!

 I woke up, my eyes wide.
 I massaged my temples and looked up.
 I found that the moon had found its way into my room, and my bed had been replaced with the cold, hard ground.
 I stood up, the realization that I had found myself in the middle of a darkened forest.

 It's okay, Chy.
-This is but a dream.
-Sometimes, dreams can do a lot of crazy things to mess with your mind, whether you want them to or not.
-Remember, this is only a dream.
+This is just a dream.
+Sometimes, dreams can do a lot of crazy things to mess with you, whether you want them to or not.
 It can't hurt you.

 As I walked in the dark of the night, and without my glasses was hard, I heard soft crying coming from the left of me.
 I followed the sound until I saw a little boy, his head buried in his knees.
 My sympathy taking over, I quickly walked over to him.

 Without looking up at me, he shook his head.
 "He... he's coming to get me," he said with a sniffle.

 "You know, HIM!
 He's coming to get me!"

 A roar echoed in the night, sending chills down my spine.
 I loud thud! came from behind me.
 I turned to see a giant monstrous creature looking down at me!
 It looked like a shell of whatever came from it, giving off an icy chill around its being.
 Its yellow eyes seemed to peer straight through me, staring at my soul as it started to salivate.
 It was bigger and stood taller than I, about a few feet.
 Its body was gray, its head and wing-like appendages an icy blue.
 It had short arms like a T-Rex, and large, yet stubby legs not all that built for running.